 We stayed at Hotel Bonbon on our first visit which was cheap and cheerful

 although breakfast was uninspiring.
 Some reviews said it was in a bit of a dodgy area but we thought it was fine[ish].
 There are plenty of other options to suit all budgets, [see Tripadvisor].
-I have booked Lion Hotel for our next visit which is by Lion Bridge.
+On our last visit we stayed at the Lion Hotel [or Hotel Lion] which we really liked and our room had a great view over Lion Bridge.

 Language